vsgunda/math-5630-6630.homework.0/README.md

-# Coding Assignment 0: Prerequisites
+# Programming Assignment 0: Prerequisites

 Problems can be found on Canvas.